-In terms of clinical trial outcomes, we heard from clinicians, patients, and patient groups that preventing disability is a more important outcome than decreasing relapses.
-However, the most robust evidence from RCTs is for the ARR; there is more uncertainty about the impact of DMTs particularly oral DMTs-on disability progression, as highlighted by the wider 95% credible intervals for the CDP-3 and CDP-6 outcomes that in some cases encompass no benefit when compared to placebo.
-This may be due to the use of EDSS as the main metric for disability, which is driven by FDA guidance for MS clinical trials.
+Additionally, EDSS was the main metric used for disability across trials, which is driven by FDA guidance for MS clinical trials.
 EDSS relies heavily on clinical judgment, which may increase measurement error.
 Additionally, trials measure disability that lasts for 12-24 weeks; however, that may capture disability that is occurring during relapses rather than accumulated disability over years, as is more typical of the MS course.
 While there is longer term data on some DMTs, those data rely on open-label extensions and observational data, which are subject to greater bias.
 Finally, EDSS is centered around the ability to ambulate, and thus other debilitating symptoms such as cognitive dysfunction may not be adequately captured.
 More recent trials have included other measure of disability, such as the MSFC, but these are inconsistently measured across trials and currently cannot be used for comparison.
 Finally, some trials have begun to measure CDI, allowing that some DMTs may actually reverse disability, but improvement is not currently measured in all trials and this outcome may be considered exploratory, making comparisons difficult.